Kapunda

 Table Chart PROFILE FAQ

-Kapunda features high concentrations of lone person households, with a lower-than-average median household size
+Kapunda features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.5% of all households, including 21.7% couples with children, 31.2% couples without children, and 11.5% single parent families.
-Non-family households constitute the remaining 34.5%, with lone person households at 32.5% and group households comprising 2.4% of the total.
-The median household size is 2.3 people, which is smaller than the Rest of SA average of 2.5.
+Family households constitute 65.5% of all households, including 21.7% couples with children, 31.2% couples without children, and 11.5% single parent families.
+Non-family households account for 34.5%, with lone person households at 32.5% and group households comprising 2.4%.
+The median household size is 2.3 people, aligning with the average in the Rest of South Africa.

 Frequently Asked Questions - Households